 connect, check for an update from the vendor.

 To enable the SSH daemon, check Enable Secure Shell.
 After saving with this option enabled, the firewall will generate SSH keys if they are not already present and then start the SSH daemon.

-User keys for key-based login are added by editing users in the User Manager (User Management and Authentication).
-When editing a user, paste the allowed public keys into the Authorized Keys text field for their account.
+Add user keys for key-based login by editing users in the User Manager (User Management and Authentication).
+When editing a user, paste the allowed public keys into the Authorized Keys text field for the account.

 Best Practices for SSH¶